Dennis-Maigua/farmers-ecommerce/README.md

 # Installation

-1. Download and install XAMPP from your browser.
+1. Download and install XAMPP.
-2. Download (zip) or Pull project code from this repository.
+2. Download or Clone project code from this repository.
 3. Extract the project code (zip) to a folder.
 4. Move the folder to 'C:\xampp\htdocs' folder.
 5. Open the folder and select 'farmers_db' folder.